 3. Expand Potential Market

-Standards like ISO 13485 are created to ensure that medical devices in different places demonstrate the same reliability and quality.
+International medical device standards like ISO 13485 are created to ensure that medical devices in different places demonstrate the same reliability and quality.
 If you’re considering exporting products, ISO 13485 certification can lend an advantage.
-Not only is it the first step to regulatory approval in major markets like the European Union and Canada, but it also demonstrates the quality of the product to potential buyers.
+It is the first step to regulatory approval in major markets like the EU and Canada, and it also demonstrates the quality of the product to potential buyers.

 4. Help Personnel Access Relevant Information

-The documentation requirements in this standard are designed to ensure that all members of a development team have access to the information they need, when they need it.
-Having access to the right information can reduce the time and expense associated with product development.
+The documentation requirements in this standard are designed to ensure that all members of a development team have access to the information they need at all times, which can reduce the time and expense associated with product development.

 5. Expand and Consolidate Business Knowledge

 Many businesses hold both ISO 13485 and ISO 9001 certifications.
 If your business is ISO 13485 certified, achieving ISO 9001 certification is significantly easier.
-The requirements of these two standards are generally harmonised.
-ISO 9001 does contain a few requirements related to business clauses that ISO 13485 doesn’t cover, you'll already have done most of the work.
+The requirements of these two standards are generally harmonized.
+While ISO 9001 contains a few requirements related to business clauses that ISO 13485 doesn’t cover, you'll already have done most of the work.

 Applications of ISO 13485